ytrock/THuman2.0-Dataset/README.md

 THuman2.0 Dataset contains 500 high-quality human scans captured by a dense DLSR rig.
 For each scan, we provide the 3D model (****.obj) along with the corresponding texture map (material0.jpeg).

+Update: THuman2.0 SMPL-X Paras.zip
+We have released SMPL-X fitting results, you can download it from this repo directly.

 ### Citation
 If you use this dataset for your research, please consider citing:
 ```